-With a name like Tasty Food To Go and a location inside an old house that doubles as a barber shop, this tiny Thai/Laotian restaurant certainly doesn’t lack intrigue.
+With a name like Tasty Food To Go, and a location inside an old house that doubles as a barber shop, this tiny Thai/Laotian restaurant certainly doesn’t lack intrigue.
 And we can tell you this order-at-the-counter, to-go only spot (owned by the same guy who also runs the barber shop) also serves some of our favorite food in Long Beach.
 Our go-to Thai dishes here are the panang curry and pad see ew, and on the Laotian side of the menu we love the nam tok (sliced beef with mint and chili peppers) and the larb (spicy minced chicken).

-Thai District is a great Thai spot for work lunches and date night.
+Thai District is a great Thai spot for work lunches and date nights.
 Located in the heart of downtown, Thai District’s two-story space has a more upscale feel to it, but prices are still reasonable and the atmosphere is friendly, not stuffy.
 We recommended concentrating on their soups (the tom kha is a must), their khao soi, and a coconut panna cotta dessert you’ll wish you had saved more room for.

-Open since 2001, Enrique’s is an old-school Mexican restaurant in a stripmall in Marina Pacifica.
+Open since 2001, Enrique’s is an old-school Mexican restaurant in a strip mall in Marina Pacifica.
 When your cat swallowed string again and needs surgery and you need soul-curing burritos, enchilada combo platters, and gigantic plates of meat, remember this place.
 If you only get one thing at Enrique’s though, the chile verde is your order.
-A football-sized pork shank sitting in a hot tub of tomatillo sauce with rice and beans.
-It’s truly fantastic.
+A football-sized pork shank sitting in a hot tub of tomatillo sauce with rice and beans, it’s truly fantastic.

-Taste is the perfect neighborhood wine bar (that also serves a full food menu).
+Taste is the perfect neighborhood wine bar (that also has a full food menu).
 It’s dimly lit, so nice enough for a date, but also pretty casual, so you could walk in with a friend and get a table most nights.
 The menu changes depending on what they can pick up at the farmer’s market, and the wine list has a bunch of interesting glasses.
 Order a bunch of snacks to share (the pate is great), and also the Japanese fried chicken.

 If you’re looking to impress somebody or finally wear that dress you bought for a wedding and never used, head to Michael’s.
 This Long Beach staple located on the mostly-residential Naples Island has been around for years, but is still the standard for special occasion dining in the area.
 Are they doing anything particularly different with their food?
 No. But sometimes it’s just nice to sit on an open-air rooftop patio, drink martinis, eat a whole branzino, and pretend you own one of those yachts down on the water.